 Encephalitis has occurred rarely during large military outbreaks.
 Complete resolution is typical, but encephalitis is occasionally fatal.
 Thrombocytopenic purpura and otitis media occur rarely.

 Rubella is suspected in patients with characteristic adenopathy and rash.
 Laboratory diagnosis is necessary for pregnant women, patients with encephalitis, and neonates.
 Also, laboratory evaluation is strongly encouraged for all suspected cases of rubella for public health purposes.
-A ≥4-fold rise between acute and convalescent (4 to 8 wk) antibody titers confirms the diagnosis, as can serum rubella IgM antibody testing.
-Detection of viral RNA by reverse transcription–PCR of throat, nasal, or urine specimens may also be done to confirm the diagnosis; genotype analysis is useful in epidemiologic investigations.
+A ≥ 4-fold rise between acute and convalescent (4 to 8 weeks) antibody titers confirms the diagnosis, as can serum rubella IgM antibody testing.
+Detection of viral RNA by reverse transcription–polymerase chain reaction testing of throat, nasal, or urine specimens may also be done to confirm the diagnosis; genotype analysis is useful in epidemiologic investigations.

 Some of these conditions can be distinguished from rubella as follows: